 Common types of gum disease

 Most people suffer from at least one case of mild gum disease in their lifetime.
 It is estimated that between 50 and 90% of the UK have had some degree of gum disease.
 It is the biggest cause of tooth loss in adults.
 There are three common types of gum disease: gingivitis, periodontitis and Acute Necrotizing Ulcerative Gingivitis.
 In most cases, the patient may not even notice that they have a gum disease, as they usually tend to be painless.
 Despite this, gum disease is very serious and can be linked to heart disease, diabetes, strokes, digestive disorder and respiratory disease.
-It all begins with brushing teeth properly, to prevent the plaque build-up.
+It all begins with brushing teeth properly as we know the importance of brushing teeth, to prevent the plaque build-up.
 Some people may have irregular teeth making it hard to clean them with a regular toothbrush.
 The bacterium causes the gums to inflame and this can lead to gum diseases.

 Acute Necrotizing Ulcerative Gingivitis